-Also one of the frequent FAQs about Johann Sebastian Bach: Where exactly was he born in Eisenach?
+Also, one of the most often FAQs about Johann Sebastian Bach: Where exactly in Eisenach was he born?
 The answer: near the Bachhaus.
 In Eisenach in Thuringia.
-At the top of the picture is the Bachhaus, the building in which little Johann Sebastian Bach lived for almost ten years.
-But Bach was not born in this building, the Bachhaus.
-But that was what they meant for many decades, and even today there is still a blackboard hanging there that identifies this house as the composer's birthplace.
-Johann Sebastian was born just a few houses away "in the neighbourhood" of the Bachhaus and today's Bach Museum.
-A few steps further in the direction of the city centre.
+At the top of the picture is the Bach House, the building where little Johann Sebastian Bach lived for almost ten years.
+Only: Bach was not born in this building, in the Bachhaus.
+However, this was thought for many decades, and so a plaque still hangs there today that identifies this house as the composer's birthplace.
+Today we know better, but now the plaque itself is "history": Johann Sebastian was born only a few houses away "in the neighborhood" of the Bach House and today's Bach Museum.
+A few steps further towards the city center.

 What are the most beautiful musical works by Johann Sebastian Bach?

-+++++++++++++++++++++ Now one could arrange a sequence with the results, but it would perhaps favour a work that is easier to perform than another that is just as popular.
-And so the author of "Bach über Bach" has selected the 33 most played and most represented pieces: they are exactly 33.
-Because he likes the two three so much.
-He finds such number games exciting, which is why he has designed exactly 3 times 33 calendars.
-But only marginally.
+Now, one could arrange an order with these results, but it would perhaps favor a work that is easier to perform than another just as popular.
+And so the author of "Bach on Bach" has selected the 33 most played and most represented pieces: There are exactly 33.
+Because he likes "the two threes" so much.
+He finds such number gimmicks exciting, which is why he has designed exactly 3 times 33 calendars.
+But that is only in passing.
 He has now prepared these 33 works by Johann Sebastian Bach especially for you.
-Once in a super fast compilation fitting to the FAQ 0 about Johann Sebastian Bach.
-You can find this video to the FAQ under this section.
-And once on his website.
+Once in a super-fast compilation matching the FAQ 0 about Johann Sebastian Bach.
+This video to the FAQ 0 – by the way – can be found under this section.
+And once on his website "Bach on Bach".

-You will find photo galleries of all Bach cities and Bach places as well as cities in which Bach only had something to do in the broadest sense.
-But on this page of the homepage you will also find picture themes that could inspire guests from abroad to come to Germany, photos of little dogs and kittens, of flowers and trees, autumn and winter motifs, castles, nature parks in the USA, the "Berlin Festival of Lights".
-It sounds strange, it is strange ... but it is also "different", creative, innovative and at least worth a short visit.
-Click below to get there.
-Or you can take a look at three examples below to be on the safe side.
-Namely the Bach city Dresden, which is not really a "real Bach city".
-Then the theme Bach monuments and finally the "Festival of Lights" mentioned above.
+You will find photo galleries of all Bach cities and Bach locations as well as cities in which Bach had something to do only in the broadest sense.
+But on this page of the website you will also find photo themes that could inspire guests from abroad to Germany, photos of little dogs and kittens, of flowers and trees, autumn and winter motifs, castles, nature parks in the USA, the "Berlin Festival of Lights".
+It sounds strange, it is strange ... but it is also "different", creative, innovative and worth at least a short visit.
+With one click below you are there.
+Or, just to be on the safe side, take a look at three examples below.
+Namely, the Bach city Dresden, which is not really a "real Bach city".
+Then the topic Bach monuments and finally the above mentioned "Festival of Lights".
 As photo series and "mixed" with Bach's music.

-Video No. 2 on this page "FAQ regarding Johann Sebastian Bach": Enjoy the pictures of Dresden and listen to music from Johann Sebastian Bach.
+The video no. 2 on this page "FAQs regarding Johann Sebastian Bach": Enjoy the pictures of Dresden and listen to music from Johann Sebastian Bach.

-The Video No. 3 on this page "FAQ regarding Johann Sebastian Bach": Enjoy Johann Sebastian Bach on postage stamps from all over the world, listen to Bach music and music from other composers and travel with the composer around the world.
+The video no. 3 on this page "FAQs regarding Johann Sebastian Bach": Enjoy Johann Sebastian Bach on postage stamps from all over the world, listen to Bach music and music from actual composers and travel with the composer around the world.